 Visit the Army Corps of Engineers website to review the Final Environmental Assessment

 Roadway realignment project

 The Federal Highway Administration (FHWA) Eastern Federal Lands Highway Division is designing the roadways that would be relocated as a result of Cemetery expansion.
-This project will realign Columbia Pike, modify the South Joyce Street intersection and the Columbia Pike/Washington Boulevard (Route 27) interchange, and replace Southgate Road with a new segment of South Nash Street.
+This project will realign Columbia Pike from east of South Oak Street to Washington Boulevard, modify the South Joyce Street intersection and the Columbia Pike/Washington Boulevard (Route 27) interchange, and replace Southgate Road with a new segment of South Nash Street.